majestrate/i2p.rocks.blog/content/mass-spyware-2021.md

 This app does not have a launcher icon.
 To uninstall this app on android, go to `settings -> applications` and list all the applications, scroll down until you find it, tap the app's icon, tap `force stop` and then tap `uninstall`.

 **Update**  This application cannot be permanently removed as it will re-install itself onto your device every time you uninstall it.
+This application is akin to persistent malware by my definitions and I will be researching it's internals in order to determine how to properly migitgate it via my local network filtration.
+This is not acceptable.

 If this event bothers you consider leaving a review on the application on gplay with a rating you think it deserves: [here](https://play.google.com/store/apps/details?id=gov.ma.covid19.exposurenotifications.v3).